What was the background?

-After taking a tour of the product, the Met decided that the Unified Threat Management was right solution for them.
+After taking a tour of the product, the Met decided that Unified Threat Management was the right solution for them.
 “The web filtering capability and the intuitiveness of interface was much better than our previous solution,” says John.

 The Met has Unified Threat Management set up at 3 network entry points with filtering and firewall, as well as high availability redundancy in case there are ever any hardware failures.

-Because they have a really high concentration of mobile devices, the Met have to keep a careful eye on loads coming through the system.
+Because they have a really high concentration of mobile devices, the Met has to keep a careful eye on loads coming through the system.
 “When I get in in the morning, I get everything running and watch it all day.”

 John also watches to ensure that that all traffic is being handled appropriately, and that the categories that are required to be blocked are being blocked.
-“I look at the traffic graphs in particular to see if there is any trouble.”
+“I look at the traffic graphs, in particular, to see if there is any trouble.”